jenkinsdockerdemo/openshift-container-platform/docs/Lab03:IntegrationwithAAD.md

 <img src="../images/viedit.jpg"/>

 ```
-Note: Make sure you don't change the indentation of the contents while copying or pasting
+Note: Make sure you don't change the indentation of the contents while copying or pasting, else the setup will fail
 ```

 13. Now **execute** the following command.